GraceKeane/GraphTheoryProject_G00359990/overview.md

 ### Beginner calculations<br>
 <b> Converting X|YZ to NFA format </b> <br>
 For this equation i broke the regex up into smaller parts.
 Diagram 1 demonstrates the Or operators functionality between "X" and "YZ".
 The Or operator in this case has two transitions between them.
 Diagram 2 demonstrates breaking down the "YZ" into its constituent components.
 YZ has an intermediate state.
-The circle on the left is called the begining state and the right circle is called the accept state.
-I created and designed these diagrams myself using the microsoft paint application on my PC <br>
+The circle on the left is called the beginning state and the right circle is called the accept state.
+I created and designed these diagrams myself using the Microsoft paint application on my PC <br>

 <p align="center">
   <img src="https://github.com/GraceKeane/GraphTheoryProject_G00359990/blob/master/Thompson's%20expressions%20%26%20descriptions/cal1.PNG" width="250" height="250">